etiennefc/sno_genomic_organization/README.md

-# TGIRT-Seq pipeline
+# SnoRNA genomic organization pipeline

 __Author__ : Etienne Fafard-Couture

 __Email__ :  _<etienne.fafard-couture@usherbrooke.ca>_

 ## License
-TGIRT-Seq pipeline.
+SnoRNA genomic organization pipeline.
 Copyright (C) 2021  Étienne Fafard-Couture

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by